rashida53/employee-tracker/README.md

 ## [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Description
-## This repository contains the Javascript and SQL files for the employee tracker challenge for module 12.
+This repository contains the Javascript and SQL files for the employee tracker challenge for module 12.
 It allows the user to access the employee database through the command line.
+The user can choose from the following options:
+- View all depaartments
+- View all roles
+- View all employees
+- Add a role
+- Add a department
+- Add employees
+- Update employees
+- View employees by department
+- View employees by manager
+- Update employee managers
+- View utilized budget of a department

 >## Table of contents